-Here are five weedless lures that are sure to put that trophy bass in your hands.
+Here are five best weedless lures that can help put that trophy bass in your hands.

-For many years now, the bass fishing community has turned its eyes to these classic offerings, scoffing at the fierce cover where our bucket-mouthed foes reside.
+For many years now, the bass fishing community has turned its eyes to these classic offerings, allowing access to the fierce cover where our bucket-mouthed foes reside.

 OK, so I'm old school.
-I started out with a Mann's Jelly Worm, so that's what I call it to this day.
-Soft plastic lures such as the plastic worm (there, I said it) excel in the thick cover, you can easily keep them there.
+I started out with a Mann's Jelly Worm, so that's what I call most soft plastic worms to this day.
+If rigged correctly (and with weedless hooks), these excel in the thick cover.
 From the Texas rig to the Carolina rig, these may be the most classic weedless lures of them all.
-This is a bait meant for patience and persistence, but even the ardent and ever-moving professionals will slow down when the bite is on these venerable baits.
+A Jelly Worm is a bait meant for patience and persistence, but slowing down when the bite is on can be super produce with these venerable baits.

-Whether you call it a super frog, a scum frog or a floating frog, it has to have a place in your tackle box.
-Once your frog has plopped onto the lily pads or splatted onto a weed mat, it'll get the attention of largemouth bass and many other aggressive fish lying in wait.
+Whether you like it or not, a Scum Frog (or other floating frog) is one of those lifelike lures that has to have a place in your fishing tackle box.
+Once your hollow body topwater frog lure has plopped onto the lily pads or splatted onto a weed mat, it'll get the attention of largemouth bass nearby.
 Its ability to blend into the surroundings as a creature that's meant to be there gives it even more fish-catching power.
-And, the way it comes back cast after cast with no weeds will make you believer.

-Due to the weedless nature of the flipping jig, they produce in the heaviest cover.
-The jig-and-pig combo has been a staple of bass anglers since its introduction and has never looked back.
-Certainly fishing a heavier lure in the nastiest of cover calls for a good braided line and a stiff rod to hold it with.
+Due to the weedless nature of the flipping jig, they produce success in the heaviest cover.
+The Berkley F19 Flipping Jig uses a Fusion 19 hook and includes a PowerBait-flavored skirt, proven to be irresistible to hungry bass.
+Remember, fishing a heavier lure in the nastiest of cover calls for a good braided line and a stiff rod to hold it with.

 Not much different than the weedless spoon, the Moss Boss is designed more to "glide" over vegetation.
-While it can be had in heavier weights, this style of weedless lure gives the angler an option to stay above the mess and still attract big bass.
+This style of weedless lure gives the angler an option to stay above the mess and still attract big bass.

-The Johnson Silver Minnow may have started it all, but that fact is many weedless spoons offer a way to defeat the weeds with a bait that has some weight behind it.
+The Johnson Silver Minnow may be the longtime frontrunner, but that fact is many weedless spoons offer a way to defeat the weeds with a bait that has some weight behind it.
 If you're like me, you've never completely believed that they're 100-percent weedless all the time, but the single hook with a weed guard typically stays clean.
-This is something double hooks don’t do very well.